 EMC Unity has three controller based caching and tiering features – System Cache (caching to RAM in the array), Fast Cache (caching to SSD in the array), and Fast VP (tiering to SSD in the array).
 From reviewing EMC’s documentation at this link, I have concluded that:

 Fast Cache caches only reads and not writes.1

 System Cache caches reads and writes to Unity RAM, but it doesn’t work for random IO or small block size IO.
 2

 Fast VP is a tiering solution in Unity, and as with any storage appliance based Tiering solution, Fast VP only accelerates reads.
 3

-Traditional IT workload that run in Windows VMs use small block sizes (typically under 16KB).
+Traditional IT workloads that run in Windows VMs use small block sizes (typically under 16KB).
 And in your case, if the workload also happens to be write intensive then EMC Unity might show high latencies, despite your Unity appliance having large amounts of System Cache RAM, and Fast Cache or Fast VP SSDs.

 How VirtuCache fixes this issue with random writes?

 VirtuCache caches all frequently and recently accessed random reads and all random and sequential writes, to in-VMware host Flash or RAM.
 Also, VirtuCache caches data in exactly the block size that the applications read and write data in, so VirtuCache works equally well for large or small block IO.
 The only IO that VirtuCache doesn’t cache are sequential reads, because by definition blocks in sequential reads are read once and most likely not read again for a long time (hence the term ‘sequential’), and so there is no point in caching such reads.